aakashthedarkslayer/privacy-policy/index.md

 Effective Date: 30 December 2025

-This Privacy Policy explains how ToDoer (“we”, “our”, or “us”) collects, uses, and protects information when you use our Todo list mobile application available on Google Play.
+This Privacy Policy describes how Wallpie (“we”, “our”, or “us”) collects, uses, and protects information when you use the Wallpie wallpaper mobile application available on Google Play.

 1. Information We Collect
 a.
 Personal Information

-ToDoer does not require user accounts or login and does not collect personally identifiable information such as name, email address, phone number, or precise location.
+Wallpie does not require user registration or login and does not collect personally identifiable information such as name, email address, phone number, or precise location.

 b.
 Non-Personal Information